matatk/agrip/audioquake/manuals/user-manual-part06.md

 * The keys you press to use any of the navigation aids/devices.

-* How the spoken interface works – changing voices or using hardware synthesisers or Braille displays.
+* How the spoken interface works&mdash;changing voices or using hardware synthesisers or Braille displays.

 In this part, you'll learn how to change settings such as these and more.